DC-314/Weyl_Groups/README.md

 To install numpy&nbsp;&nbsp;> pip install numpy <br />
 or&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;> pip3 install numpy <br /> <br /> <br />
-The code can be copied and pasted into a python console <br /><br />
+The code can also be copied and pasted into a python console <br /><br />
 To access group elements of Weyl group, use E6[k][n], or E7[k][n] ( insert values for k and n)  <br /><br />
 eg.  E6[36][1] for e6.py.
 E7[63][1] for e7.py<br /><br />
 To access the set of hashes for a partition, use H_E6[k] or H_E7[k] <br /> <br />